 val imageCapture = imageCapture ?: return

-- Next, create a file to hold the image.
-Add in a time stamp so the file name will be unique.
+- Next, create a MediaStore content value to hold the image.
+Use a timestamp so the display name in MediaStore will be unique.

 - Create an